dinkernuts69/wordsearchpuzzle/README.md

 Click the "Undo" button to unhighlight the last highlighted word.

 # How to Play
-To select a word, click on the first letter of the word and drag to the last letter of the word./n If the word is correct, it will be highlighted in green./n To undo a selection, click the "Undo" button or click on the first letter of the selected word./n To shuffle the puzzle grid, click the "Shuffle" button./n To solve the puzzle, click the "Solve" button./n
+To select a word, click on the first letter of the word and drag to the last letter of the word.
+If the word is correct, it will be highlighted in green.
+To undo a selection, click the "Undo" button or click on the first letter of the selected word.
+To shuffle the puzzle grid, click the "Shuffle" button.
+To solve the puzzle, click the "Solve" button.
-To generate a new puzzle, click the "New Word" button./n To exit the game, click the "X" button in the top right corner of the window./n Program Files word_search.py
+To generate a new puzzle, click the "New Word" button.
+To exit the game, click the "X" button in the top right corner of the window.
+Program Files
+word_search.py
 This is the main program file that generates the word search puzzle, creates the GUI, and handles user input.